Trees in graphs of large linear cliquewidth: Patterns, obstructions, main result and Dichotomy Lemma

-\begin{proof} [Proof of Theorem~\ref{thm:main} using Lemma~\ref{lem:dichotomy-lemma}] Consider a class of graphs.
-Let $\Tt$ be the corresponding tree decompositions from Lemma~\ref{lemma:cliquewidth-binary-tree-decomposition}.
-The local sub-decompositions have trivial linearisations of bounded width, where the two parts are the two children of a node.
-Therefore, we can apply the Dichotomy Lemma.
-In the first case, the class transduces all trees.
-In the second case, the linearisations are total orders (since each node introduces at most one vertex), and therefore they witness bounded linear cliquewidth by the linear version of Lemma~\ref{lemma:cliquewidth-binary-tree-decomposition}. \end{proof}
+\begin{proof} [Proof of Theorem~\ref{thm:main} using Lemma~\ref{lem:dichotomy-lemma}] Consider a class of graphs of bounded cliquewidth and let $\Tt$ be the corresponding class of tree decompositions from Lemma~\ref{lemma:cliquewidth-binary-tree-decomposition}.
+Apply the Dichotomy Lemma.
+In the first case, the theorem is proved.
+Now observe that the local sub-decompositions have trivial linearisations of bounded width, where the two parts are the two children of a node.
+Therefore $\Tt$ is it locally linear, so in the second case, $\Tt$ is linear.
+Moreover, since each node introduces at most one vertex, the linearisations are total orders, and therefore they witness bounded linear cliquewidth by the linear version of Lemma~\ref{lemma:cliquewidth-binary-tree-decomposition}. \end{proof}

-The rest of this paper is devoted to proving the Dichotomy Lemma.
-Here is the overall strategy.
-In Section~\ref{sec:uniform}, we identify a special kind of tree decompositions, which are called uniform, and we show that the Dichotomy Lemma can be reduced to the uniform case.
-The idea behind uniform tree decompositions is that all nodes and contexts behave similarly in a uniform tree decomposition.
-Next, in Section~\ref{sec:proof-of-dichotomy}, we prove the Dichotomy Lemma for uniform tree decompositions.